-7 Things Successful Female Entrepreneurs Want You To Know
+7 Things All Female Entrepreneurs Want You To Know

 Here's the thing about female entrepreneurs: They are — GASP! — regular entrepreneurs.